AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-servicerequest-core-1-intro.md

 #### Profile specific guidance
 - `ServiceRequest.category` provides an efficient way of supporting system interactions, e.g. restricting searches.
 Implementers need to understand that data categorisation is somewhat subjective.
-The categorisation applied by the source may not align with a receiver’s expectations. - An active condition is represented using "active" in `Condition.clinicalStatus`
+The categorisation applied by the source may not align with a receiver’s expectations.
 - The ServiceRequest resource can represent a reason using either a code with `ServiceRequest.reasonCode`, or a reference with `ServiceRequest.reasonReference` to a Condition or other resource.
   - Although both are marked as must support, sending systems are not required to support both a code and a reference, but they **SHALL** support *at least one* of these elements
   - A receiving or persisting system **SHALL** support both elements